A Trusted Friend in a Complicated World

 Asking our opinion about politics

-People will sometimes ask their Uber driver to settle an argument or validate their hot takes on controversial subjects, but Genevieve says it’s in the driver’s best interest to stay neutral.
-“I get that some people like to talk about that stuff and they feel like it’s a compliment to ask my opinion, but I can’t risk getting into an argument or offending a rider,” she says.
+Uber etiquette includes trying not to make your driver feel uncomfortable during the ride.
+And asking Uber drivers to settle arguments or validate your hot takes on controversial subjects are far from comfortable requests.
+Plus, Genevieve says it’s in the driver’s best interest to stay neutral.
+“I get that some people like to talk about that stuff, and they feel like it’s a compliment to ask my opinion, but I can’t risk getting into an argument or offending a rider,” she says.
 “This means I just end up nodding and agreeing with whatever you say.”

 She finds peace on car back seat